The dual minimum distance of arbitrary dimensional algebraic--geometric codes: First minimal configuration and proof of Theorem ( )

 \begin{proof} Assume that the $P_i$'s are not collinear.
-After a suitable reordering of the indexes, the points $P_m, P_{m+1}$ and $P_{m+2}$ are not collinear and hence there exists a hyperplane $H$ containing $P_{m+1}, P_{m+2}$ and avoiding $P_{m}$.
-Therefore, at least $1$ and at most $m$ of the $P_i$'s lie out of $H$ and, from Lemma \ref{indmin} they are minimally $(m-1)$ linked.
-This yields a contradiction thanks to Proposition \ref{mg2} applied to $m-1$. \end{proof}
+After a suitable reordering of the indexes, $P_m, P_{m+1}$ and $P_{m+2}$ are not collinear and hence there exists a hyperplane $H$ containing $P_{m+1}, P_{m+2}$ and avoiding $P_{m}$.
+Therefore, at least $1$ and at most $m$ of the $P_i$'s lie out of $H$ and, from Lemma \ref{indmin}, they are $(m-1)$ linked.
+This contradicts Proposition \ref{mg1} applied to $m-1$. \end{proof}

 Let us proceed to the proof of Theorem \ref{geomain}(\ref{G1}).